klimbin/Videogame_Moment_Visualization/README.md

   If the script is successfully executed, we should be able to find our new game or corpus in gameinfo.json (located in the root path).
 It will also generate a JSON file and a folder in the output dir that we set earlier in the script.
 Inside that folder, there should be a PNG, a bin file and a video.
 That's all we need.

 ## 5. Setup local server
 Now that the data is ready, we still need a local server to run this visualization on our computer.
+Here is a list of options you can choose.
 Note that SimpleHTTPServer and http.server don't support video streaming.
 So if you are using these servers, you won't be able to playback the video frame by frame.
 That is to say, most of our animation functions including playing between startId and stopId, jump back and jump forward will be invalid.
-However, other main functions should be all right.
+However, other main functions should be alright.

 * Python 2 SimpleHTTPServer:<br>
   In terminal, cd to root path, type in  python -m SimpleHTTPServer 7777